An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Adaptively coupled domain decomposition method

-We have proposed three strategies for adaptive coupling of subdomains: \begin{enumerate} \item \textbf{Based on saturation changes at subdomain boundaries (ADDM01)}: For adjacent subdomains \(\Omega_{i}\) and \(\Omega_{j}\), if there are grid cells with saturation changes greater than a specified threshold near their boundary, then \(\Omega_{i}\) and \(\Omega_{j}\) are coupled.
-This is expressed as
+We present three different strategies for adaptive coupling of subdomains: \begin{enumerate} \item \textbf{Based on saturation changes at subdomain boundaries (Strategy A)}: For adjacent subdomains \(\Omega_{i}\) and \(\Omega_{j}\), if grid cells near their boundary exhibit saturation changes exceeding $c_{_S}$, then \(\Omega_{i}\) and \(\Omega_{j}\) are coupled:

-The coupling pattern is obtained by calculating the connected components of the graph \(G({\Omega})\).
+The coupling pattern is determined by calculating the connected components of the graph \(G({\Omega})\).
 Figure~\ref{fig:ch3:ADDM01} shows an example for \(l=1\), where green subdomains are coupled for solving and gray subdomains are solved independently.
-This strategy focuses on identifying important couplings between subdomains to precisely capture the driving front with a few subdomains.
+This strategy focuses on identifying critical couplings between subdomains to accurately capture the advancing front with a minimal number of subdomains.

-\item \textbf{Based on active subdomains (ADDM02):} For a subdomain \(\Omega_{i}\) where saturation changes exceed the specified threshold, \(\Omega_{i}\) is considered active, and all its neighboring subdomains are coupled, expressed as
+\item \textbf{Based on active subdomains (Strategy B):} A subdomain \( \Omega_i \) is considered active if there are grid cells within it where the saturation change exceeds \( c_{_S} \).
+In this case, \( \Omega_i \) is coupled with all its neighboring subdomains:

 The coupling pattern is determined by calculating the connected components of the graph \(G({\Omega})\).
-Figure~\ref{fig:ch3:ADDM02} illustrates this strategy, where green subdomains are coupled for solving and gray subdomains are solved independently.
-This approach considers both important couplings and the movement of the advancing front, increasing robustness but also leading to a larger number of coupled subdomains.
-Clearly, the coupled subdomains in the first strategy form a subset of those in the second strategy.
+As shown in Figure~\ref{fig:ch3:ADDM02}, the green subdomains are coupled for solving, while the gray subdomains are solved independently.
+This approach accounts for both significant couplings between subdomains and the movement of the advancing front, thereby enhancing robustness, although it results in a larger number of coupled subdomains.

-\item \textbf{Based on weighted graph of subdomains (ADDM03)}: For adjacent subdomains \(\Omega_{i}\) and \(\Omega_{j}\), define their connection weight as
+\item \textbf{Based on weighted graph of subdomains (Strategy C)}: For adjacent subdomains \(\Omega_{i}\) and \(\Omega_{j}\), we define their connection weight as